SpaceEzhik/Text-2-SQL/readme.md

 ## Usage

-Once the application is running, open your browser and navigate to:
+Once the application is running **locally**, open your browser and navigate to:

 - `http://localhost:8000/api/v1` for the application.
 - `http://localhost:8000/docs` for the auto-generated API documentation (Swagger UI).